 Physical therapy services are provided by Doctor of Physical Therapy students under the direct supervision of licensed physical therapists.

-Sandy is a physical therapist and board certified specialist in pediatrics.
+Sandy is a physical therapist and board-certified specialist in pediatrics.
 She received her Masters Degree in Physical Therapy from Western Carolina University in 1998 and has been working with Harris Regional Hospital providing physical therapy to young children since 1998.
 She serves as the Clinical Coordinator for Harris Regional Hospital's pediatric rehabilitation services.
-Sandy also has a Masters Degree in Social Work from University of Georgia.
+Sandy also has a Masters Degree in Social Work from the University of Georgia.
 Prior to working as a PT, she has 12 years of experience as a social worker, primarily working with infants and toddlers with disabilities and their families.

 Zach earned his Doctor of Physical Therapy (DPT) degree from WCU in 2021.
 He now works at RO Physio and Collective Fitness (co-owner), a CrossFit Swerve gym in Sylva, NC.
 Zach takes particular interest in post operative management, return to sport, and strength and conditioning.
 His favorite part about volunteering in MAPHealth is learning from current DPT students and his fellow clinicians while offering healthcare to members of the community who need it most.
 Zach is a big proponent of the DPT program’s annual trip to Honduras; he has been every year since 2019.
 Outside of PT, he enjoys hiking, mountain biking, and tennis, and his favorite local spots are Cosmic Carryout and Innovation brewing!